AppIds on Avail DA?

 - The

-method is essentially a mapping that returns theowner
+appKeysmethod is essentially a mapping that returns theownerandidof anappIDgiven itskey(key=> (owner,id)). - By checking the

-toggle, you are essentially filtering the output.
+include optiontoggle, you are essentially filtering the output.

-How to check the next available appID
+How to check the next available appID?

-on Avail DA.
-The process is entirely democratic, and it's rather simple too.
+Anyone can create their own appID on Avail DA.
+The process is entirely democratic, and it’s rather simple too.

-Let us first check out the next available appID
+Let us first check out the next available appID on the network.

 -